eero-lehtinen/oklch-color-picker.nvim/readme.md

     opts = {}
 },
 ```
-You can either include the `build = 'download.lua'` line to download the picker automatically or download it yourself from [https://github.com/eero-lehtinen/oklch-color-picker/releases] and put it to your PATH.
+You can either include the `build = 'download.lua'` line to download the picker automatically or download it yourself from [Github releases](https://github.com/eero-lehtinen/oklch-color-picker/releases) and put it to your PATH.
 The picker is a standalone ⚡Rust⚡ application with ⚡blazing fast⚡ hardware acceleration that I molded to fit this use case.

 ## Usage